AlexMercedCoder/tutorialblog/content/blog/2024/2024-12-2025-guide-architecting-an-iceberg-lakehouse.md

 This value proposition is a major reason to consider Apache Iceberg in particular.
 In a world where different teams rely on different tools, Iceberg stands out with the largest ecosystem of tools for reading, writing, and—most importantly—managing Iceberg tables.

 Additionally, recent advancements in portable governance through catalog technologies amplify the benefits of adopting Iceberg.
 Features like **hidden partitioning** and **partition evolution** further enhance Iceberg’s appeal by maximizing flexibility and simplifying partition management.
-These qualities ensure that you can optimize your data lakehouse architecture for both pe
+These qualities ensure that you can optimize your data lakehouse architecture for both performance and cost.

 ## Pre-Architecture Audit